franklynw/SearchBarNavigation/README.md

 ### The SearchView background colour

-Set the background colour for the whole search results view.
+Set the (global) background colour for the whole search results view - this will be overridden if you provide a backgroundColor in the ViewConfig in the searchResults section.

 ```swift
 SearchBarNavigation(viewModel)